• Skip to main content

 Image © Deposit Photos

-For cross-pollination to take place, it is advisable to grow two different varieties of Haskap at the same time.
+For cross-pollination to occur, it is advisable to grow two different varieties of Haskap simultaneously.
 Their flowers are soft and delicate, and they grow well in fertile, well-drained soil.

 Flowering Quince